aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 16. **Are there any errors, sources of noise, or redundancies in the dataset?** If so, please provide a description.

 	Yes.

 	Considering that PDL deals with very large volumes of data, they often deal with many records containing information about the same person.
 They refer to these as "Frankenstein profiles," where data from multiple individuals is merged into a single record, rendering it unusable and potentially causing issues with applications.

+	Furthermore, for companies in the Company Dataset, there are overlaps among several attributes.
+For example: the affiliated_profiles attribute contains a list of company IDs that the current company is related to, either parent or subsidiaries.
+However, parent & subsidiary company IDs are also stored in separate attributes, leading to redundancy.

 18. **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?** If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g. licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.